EmircanAktas26/sumOfDigitsOfaNumber/README.md

 # sumOfDigitsOfaNumber
-Write a program that calculates the sum of the digits of a number.
+Write a program that calculates the sum of the digits of a number.(patikaDev)